danielgormly/Koa-2.x-Guide/README.md

 I have uploaded a complete working model of this [MiniKoa](https://gist.github.com/danielgormly/ef05053d73c163e528ce151d3f3284bf).
 It might help to play around with it.
 Try switching around the order of the `console.log` calls and the `next()` calls.
 The core iterator, which we will look at later, works on the same principles and really isn't much more complicated than that.

+Note: The real Koa protects us against calling next() twice from the same function.

 ## Orchestrating middleware with async functions

-As mentioned, async functions are the standard way to do things in Koa
+As mentioned, Async functions are the standard way to do things in Koa.
+If we start mixing `await next()` with unadorned `next()` calls, we begin getting confusing results.
+Async functions start to show their benefits when we want to do things like make database calls.
+They allow us to write incredibly legible and easy to reason about asynchronous code.

 ## Koa's engine

 ## The context object

+So far, our examples have been ignoring the fact that we have clients who we want to get information from and serve information to.
+This is where the context object comes into play.

 Http request and response headers are largely isomorphic.